 One option is to rent a storage locker if you have too many belongings.
 Unload what you can into a storage shed.
 Sell it, consign it, donate it, recycle it, or throw it away.

-Make a shopping list, buy items you use in bulk and on sale if possible, and use coupons when you can.
+use coupons when you can.
 Most grocery stores have a coupon or savings program they offer.
 Ask your local grocery clerk where you usually shop, you may have to download their mobile app to participate.
 Next plan menus ahead of time and use the grocery store sales as a guide.
 Make more and freeze it for brown bag lunches or those nights when you just don’t want to cook.

 In most cases, a deep freezer is a great addition to any home.
 Stock it based on sales and then use it.
 A crock pot is another great investment, especially if you don’t have a lot of time for food prep.
 A bit of effort in the morning will result in a hot, tasty, economical meal that evening.